Options and renewals for retail leases

 - inform the tenant that the landlord does not plan to offer the tenant a renewal of the lease.

-The landlord must provide the option to renew or not renew the lease at least six months but no more than 12 months before the expiry date of the lease.
+The landlord must provide the notice at least six months but no more than 12 months before the expiry date of the lease.

 - If a lease expires on 31 December 2019, the landlord must give the notice any time between 31 December 2018 and 30 June 2019.